 H2 Green Ltd, a Getech subsidiary, designs and develops green hydrogen hubs in the UK.
 Utilising renewable power, these hubs produce hydrogen for decarbonising transport and industry.
 Post year end, Dr Graham Cooley has been appointed as H2 Green's Chair.
-As the former CEO role in transforming the company into a hydrogen market leader.
+As the former CEO of ITM Power, Graham played a key role in transforming the company into a hydrogen market leader.
 With experience in the cleantech sector and ties to the UK Government, Graham brings valuable expertise to H2 Green's expansion and development.